 And for good reason.
 Entering into a competitive landscape, bringing a brand-new facility to life, and finding the right leadership are just a few of the challenges.

 But we’re “camp lifers” with a dream and a vision.
 We grew up at camp, we worked at camp, and now we’re parents who could never imagine life for our children, or ourselves, without camp.

 Along with our partners at Camp Manitou for Boys, we have nearly 100 years combined experience in camping.
 Camp is embedded in every fiber of our bodies and caring for and nurturing our campers is in our hearts and minds, always.

-There is no one size fits all, and that’s why we decided to offer three session lengths: seven, three and a half, or two weeks.
+There is no one size fits all, and that’s why we offer three session lengths: seven, three and a half, or two weeks*.
 We look forward to working with you to determine what session length is best for your daughter.

 Every building, road, and court … brand new!
 Every ball, fork, and lifejacket … brand new.
 More than two years of planning has gone into developing a master site plan, for today and the next 100 years.
-Careful consideration has been paid to every detail of every building, to preserving the natural beauty of the land, and to creating a modern and unique facility.
+Careful consideration is paid to every detail of every building, to preserving the natural beauty of the land, and to creating a modern and unique facility.